bitfumes/laravel-packer/README.md

 - Routes based on web or api file
 - factory
 - migration
-- unit test (if relationship is decribed in json)
+- unit test (if relationship is described in json)
 - Feature test for all crud part

 This not only clone repository but also install composer and if that repository type is project, then it will generate key for project also.